tweag/lagoon/clients/RDatalake/README.md

+# RDatalake

-This package implements functions to call the [ingest][ingest] tool from `R` and functions to retrieve metadata from the datalake.
+This package implements functions to ingest and retrieve data from datalake.
 It also implements a DBI driver for the Datalake server and a [dplyr][dplyr] backend which employs the DBI driver.